ZhangKun1993/Software/README.md

 	The GPS trajectory data folder contains GPS trajectory data(.plt) and background image(bei jing.tif).

 ### src folder
 	The src folder contains the testing code for the program.
 It was compiled by Visual Studio 2013 and contains two VS solutions: -DataRender and gisRender.
 	DataRender is a test project.
 While the three comparing methods are implemented in gisRender, our method is encapsulated in gisRender_2.dll.

 ## [Perform the tests]
 ### case 1:

-	1.Execute the DataRender.exe＜/br＞
+	1.Execute the DataRender.exe
 	2.Load background image(NE1_50M_SR_W.tif) and load earthquake dataset(EarthquakeDataset1990-2013.shp)
 	3.Loading symbol library (Default Marker.MSD) in the bin folder, the default symbol is circle 1.
 	The testing symbol can be specified though a GUI (symbol viewer).